jessieyaros/Graph-Embeddings-for-Functional-Brain-Connectivity-Networks/README.md

 One thing I'm not positive about yet is whether whole-graph embeddings are comparable on an element-wise level.
 Ie, can each column of an embedding matrix be used as a feature vector, becaue they describe some analagous underlying component across graphs?
 I'm assuming this is the case, but should confirm.

+Consdering graph embedding is used to transform  graphs into vector space while preserving information about graph strucutre/topology, I believe hat since all my graphs have the same nodes, that the element-wise aspects of the embeddings should be comaparable and usable in feature vectors.

 Becuase my graphs correspond to different subjects and fmri conditions, those aspects of the code will not be applicable to others.

 References